Spanish Civil War: Background

 On 12 June, Prime Minister Casares Quiroga met General Juan Yagüe, who falsely convinced Casares of his loyalty to the republic.
 Mola began planning in the spring.
 Franco was a key player because of his prestige as a former director of the military academy and as the man who suppressed the Asturian miners' strike of 1934.
 He was respected in the Army of Africa, the Army's toughest troops.
 He wrote a cryptic letter to Casares on 23 June, suggesting the military was disloyal, but could be restrained if he were put in charge.
 Casares did nothing, failing to arrest or buy off Franco.
 With the help of British intelligence agents, the rebels chartered a Dragon Rapide aircraft to transport Franco from the Canary Islands to Spanish Morocco.
 Franco arrived in Morocco on 19 July.

-The assassination of José Calvo Sotelo, prominent parliamentary conservative, was a major catalyst for the coup.
+The assassination of José Calvo Sotelo, prominent fascist-leaning parliamentary conservative, was a major catalyst for the coup.

 On 12 July 1936, Falangists in Madrid killed police officer Lieutenant José Castillo of the Guardia de Asalto (Assault Guard).
 Castillo was a Socialist party member who was giving military training to the UGT youth.
 Castillo had led the Assault Guards that violently suppressed the riots after the funeral of Guardia Civil lieutenant Anastasio de los Reyes.
 Assault Guard Captain Fernando Condés was a friend of Castillo.
-The next day, after getting the approval of the minister of interior to illegally arrest members of parliament, he led his squad to arrest José María Gil-Robles y Quiñones, founder of CEDA, as a reprisal for Castillo's murder, but he was not at home, so they went to the house of José Calvo Sotelo, a Spanish monarchist and prominent parliamentary conservative.
+The next day, after getting the approval of the minister of interior to illegally arrest members of parliament, he led his squad to arrest José María Gil-Robles y Quiñones, founder of CEDA, as a reprisal for Castillo's murder, but he was not at home, so they went to the house of José Calvo Sotelo, a Spanish fascist-leaning ("filofascist") monarchist and prominent parliamentary conservative.
 Luis Cuenca, a member of the arresting group and a Socialist who was known as the bodyguard of PSOE leader Indalecio Prieto, summarily executed Sotelo.

 Reprisals followed.
 The killing of Calvo Sotelo with police involvement aroused suspicions and reactions among the government's opponents on the right.
 Although the nationalist generals were planning an uprising, the event was a catalyst and a public justification for a coup.
 The kidnapping and murder of Sotelo transformed the "limping conspiracy" into a revolt that could trigger a civil war.

 The arbitrary use of lethal force by the state and lack of action against the attackers led to public disapproval of the government.
 No effective punitive, judicial or even investigative action was taken; Payne points to a possible veto by socialists within the government who shielded the killers drawn from their ranks.
 The murder of a parliamentary leader by state police was unprecedented, and the belief the state had ceased to be neutral and effective encouraged important sectors of the right to join the rebellion.
 Franco changed his mind on rebellion and dispatched a message to Mola to display his firm commitment.

 The Socialists and Communists, led by Indalecio Prieto, demanded that arms be distributed to the people before the military took over.
 The prime minister was hesitant.